-Mark is a Principal Attorney at Quinn IP Law, where he leverages his significant legal and mechanical engineering experience into enforceable intellectual property rights for clients.
-Mark’s practice centers on the preparation and prosecution of domestic, international, and foreign patent applications, portfolio counseling and management, inventive concept mining, invalidity and non-infringement opinions, trademark application preparation and prosecution, copyright registration, and due diligence research.
+Mark is a Partner and Patent Attorney at Quinn IP Law, where he leverages his significant legal and mechanical engineering experience into enforceable intellectual property rights for clients.
+Mark’s practice centers on the preparation and prosecution of domestic, international, and foreign patent applications, IP portfolio counseling and management, inventive concept mining, invalidity and non-infringement opinions, trademark application preparation and prosecution, copyright registration, litigation counseling, and due diligence research.

-He has provided expert counsel on matters across various technologies and industries, including automotive, telecommunications, medical, manufacturing, advanced materials, power infrastructure, system controls, construction, integrated circuits, hydrocarbon exploration and excavation, mathematics, gaming, power tools, farming, and many others.
-Mark’s experience as a systems engineer enables him to form collaborative and productive relationships with inventors, engineers, and designers to learn the intricacies of their inventions and protect their intellectual property with comprehensive and customized portfolios.
+He has provided expert counsel on matters across various technologies and industries, including automotive, telecommunications, medical, manufacturing, advanced materials, artificial intelligence, blockchain, power infrastructure, system controls, construction, integrated circuits, hydrocarbon exploration and excavation, mathematics, gaming, power tools, farming, and many others.
+Mark’s experience as a systems engineer enables him to collaborate with inventors, engineers, and designers to learn the intricacies of their inventions and protect their intellectual property with comprehensive and customized portfolios.

 Mark holds a Bachelor of Science in Mechanical Engineering from the University of Michigan, where he was a member of the Dean’s List.
-He earned his Juris Doctor at the Michigan State University College of Law, and graduated summa cum laude, was a King Scholar, and was a member of the Intellectual Property Law Society, MSU Jewish Legal Society, the Journal of Business and Securities Law, and the Student Division of the American Bar Association.
+He earned his Juris Doctor at the Michigan State University College of Law, and graduated summa cum laude, was a King Scholar, a professor’s assistant, and was a member of the Intellectual Property Law Society, MSU Jewish Legal Society, the Journal of Business and Securities Law, and the Student Division of the American Bar Association.
 He is admitted to practice before the U.S. Patent and Trademark.
-He is also a member of the State Bar of Michigan, the Michigan Intellectual Property Law Association, the American Intellectual Property Law Association, and the International Trademark Association.
+He is also a member of the State Bar of Michigan, and the Michigan Intellectual Property Law Association.